UCLALibrary/packer-samvera/README.md

 If you want to interact with the box's services, you can see the passwords for them in the sample-config.json file from this project's root directory.
 You can also change characteristics of the Vagrant
 Box (for instance, memory, etc.) in the Vagrantfile that is downloaded in the `vagrant init` step.

+### Deploying from VM to a Remote Server

+The VM is setup to forward SSH keys to an agent that's running on the host machine.
+That means you can deploy from your Hyrax VM to a remote server if your Hyrax application is configured to do that and you have a key agent running on the host machine.
+GitHub has [a page](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) on using a ssh-agent on different platforms if you've not done this before.

 ### License

 [BSD-3-Clause](LICENSE.txt)